edickie/ciftify/docs/02_cifti-for-your_recon_all.md

 There are currently too methods for between subject surface-based registration available with ciftify.

-The default option (`MSMSulc`) matches the behaviour of the currently release of the HCPPipelines.
+The default option (`MSMSulc`) matches the behaviour of the current release of the HCPPipelines.

 There are two things that users should be aware of when using this method:

-1. Its a very resource intensive step (it takes hours to run on a 12GB RAM machine)
+1. Its a very resource intensive step (it takes over 2 hours to run on a 12GB RAM machine)
 2. It requires the newest version of the MSM software (i.e. a version newer that available with FSL)
     + visit [this link](https://www.doc.ic.ac.uk/~ecr05/MSM_HOCR_v2/) for the download and install instructions
     + this version is installed into the ciftify docker container